Tavris1/ComfyUI-Easy-Install/README.md

 ---
 ## Windows Installation in 3 Steps
 1. Download the latest release [:arrow_forward:HERE](https://github.com/Tavris1/ComfyUI-Easy-Install/releases/latest/download/ComfyUI-Easy-Install.zip)
-2. Extract the ZIP file into a new folder.
+2. Extract the ZIP file into a new folder
-3. Double-click **`ComfyUI-Easy-Install.bat`** to begin setup
+3. Double-click **`ComfyUI-Easy-Install.bat`** to start the setup
 > [!IMPORTANT]
 >> - Do **not** extract to system-protected folders such as **`Program Files`**, **`Windows`**, or directly to **`C:\`**
 >> - Do **not** use **`Run as Аdministrator`** when launching the installer